 Each Federal agency that funds research is responsible for implementing its own research misconduct policies which are consistent with the Federal OSTP policy.
 Five departments are still in the process of developing their policies (Agriculture, Commerce, Education, Interior, and Justice).
 All other Federal departments supporting research have published final rules regarding research misconduct:

 Florida State University defines research misconduct in accordance with the common Federal OSTP policy.
-As outlined in the FSU Faculty Handbook, every department on campus engaging in research or creative activities must keep a copy of their procedures for fostering integrity in research and creative activity on file in the Office of the Vice President for Research.
+As outlined in the Florida State University Faculty Handbook, every department on campus engaging in research or creative activities must keep a copy of their procedures for fostering integrity in research and creative activity on file in the Office of the Vice President for Research.
 Every researcher funded by a granting agency must also be aware of the policies and procedures of that agency.
 The Faculty Handbook states that any instances of suspected misconduct should be reported to the proper university authority, which is in most cases a department chair or college dean.

 If an allegation of misconduct is made, a three-member inquiry committee is assigned to do a preliminary assessment of the validity of the accusation.
 If the allegation is deemed frivolous, unjustified, or clearly mistaken, all records of the accusation and proceedings are removed from the faculty member's evaluation file.
 If the allegation appears to be valid, the committee recommends a full investigation.
 If a full investigation is warranted, a three-person faculty committee is appointed to conduct the investigation and the accused faculty member is informed of the investigation.
 Both the university and affected faculty member may gather evidence and call witnesses.
 The results of the investigation are reported to the dean, and the dean, the Dean of the Faculties, and the Vice President for Academic Affairs decide what action should be taken.